Make a booking now Campus Online Login

 How have the courses helped develop you as an educational professional and what do you hope to achieve with the new knowledge/skills in the future?

-My personal goal next academic year is to develop Social Emotional Learning in all my work in school, especially as we return to the school building on September 1st after the virtual learning environment since March 23rd.
+My personal goal next academic year is to develop Social Emotional Learning in all my work in school, especially as we return to the school building after a period of virtual learning.
 I have already started a virtual Meditation course for students for our optional summer school.
 As a lifelong learner, I am learning more and more about meditation and how it helps both professionally as a teacher and in my personal life as well.

 How has the experience changed your view on continued professional development for your own career?